'68-'74 Nova Tire Fitment

 The general thought is that if the tire placement inside the wheel well

 is optimized, 275/60-15s will fit the back, and 235/60-15s will

-If the springs are sagging or you have the wrong wheel offset, though,
+If the springs are sagging, you have the wrong wheel offset, or your suspension bushings are shot, though,

 those sizes may not fit.
-Other wheel and tire sizes will certainly fit as well, but the sizes just mentioned are quite popular.
+Other wheel and tire sizes will certainly fit as well, but the sizes just mentioned have been quite popular over the years.

 235/60-15 front - 275/60-15 rear